BonsonW/slorado/README.md

 ## Batchsizes

-Using a large batch size (-K and -B) may take up a significant amount of RAM during run-time.
+A large batch size (-K and -B) may take up significant RAM during run-time.
 Similarly, your GPU batch size (-C) will determine how much GPU memory is used.
-Currently, slorado does not implement automatic batch size selection based on available memory.
-Thus, if you see an out of RAM error, reduce the batch size using -K or -B. If you see an out of GPU memory error, reduce the GPU batch size using -C option.
+Slorado currently does not implement automatic batch size selection based on available memory.
+Thus, if you see an out-of-RAM error, reduce the batch size using -K or -B. If you see an out-of-GPU memory error, reduce the GPU batch size using the -C option.

 ## Acknowledgement